Digging Salt Lake City for 48 Hours

 Tempted by more varieties of honey than I could ingest in my lifetime, I skip across the street for a breakfast at the Tin Angel, one of those fantastically fringy feeling food stops that no doubt was opened by a Denver or San Francisco transplant who’d lost interest in the big city hustle.

 There are logical reasons to pack lightly but you better toss out that extra pair of socks before visiting Salt Lake.
 You’ll appreciate the room when you convey a crateful of Tony Caputo’s Italian and local artisan delicacies back home.
 I’m not sure there’s a comparable shop this side of New York City or, perhaps, even Rome.
-The Cheese Cave alone is worth doubling up undies days.
+The Cheese Cave alone is worth doubling up undies days (Read: "Six Utah Artisan Cheeses to Try Right Now").
 I score some choice olive oils, before grabbing a wind-down tea and biscotti next door at Carlucci’s.

 Extend the Stay